-- 2. Appropriations may be transferred within or among any functions or programs within a fund without an increase in total appropriations.
+- This carryover is not allowed to exceed the following amounts: 2.
+Appropriations may be transferred within or among any functions or programs within a fund without an increase in total appropriations.
 If it becomes necessary during the course of the year to change any of the departmental budgets, transfers are initiated by department heads and approved by the appropriate division head.
-Transfers between programs or function classifications can be made as necessary. - Statutory regulations require budget control to be exercised at the function level within the General Fund and at the fund level for Special Revenue, Debt Service, Capital Projects, Enterprise, Internal Service, and Trust and Agency funds. - Generally, budgets for all funds are adopted in accordance with generally accepted accounting principles.
+Transfers between programs or function classifications can be made as necessary. - 3.
+Statutory regulations require budget control to be exercised at the function level within the General Fund and at the fund level for Special Revenue, Debt Service, Capital Projects, Enterprise, Internal Service, and Trust and Agency funds. - 4.
+Generally, budgets for all funds are adopted in accordance with generally accepted accounting principles.
 Execution of new capital leases are not budgeted as current year expenditures.